-1. The total production of the Praga Tools Corporation in the year July 1958 - June 1959 was worth Rs.61.50 lakhs as against Rs.86.80 lakhs in the previous year.
-This works out to an average monthly production worth Rs.5.8 lakhs in 1958-59 as against Rs.4.26 lakhs in 57-58.
+1. The total production of the Praga Tools Corporation in the year July 1958 - June 1959 was worth Rs.61.50 lakes as against Rs.56.80 lakes in the previous year.
+This works out to an average monthly production worth Rs.5.2 lakes in 1958-59 as against Rs.4.26 lakes in 57-56.
 This rise is by no means impressive.
 It could have been much more had there been proper planning, coordination and utilisation of labour force and deployment of supervising cadres.
 There is absolute anarchy in these respects.

-2. Any number of instances could be cited when one supervisor for example would instruct a workman to do a job.
+- 2. Any number of instances could be cited when one supervisor for example would instruct a workman to do a job.
 He sets the machine for it.
 Another supervisor would drop in and give contrary instructions to do some other job.
 Subsequently another officer would cancel everything.
-The result is that workman and machine would be idle and material put to waste.

-3. With regards to utilisation of labour and deployment of supervisory cadres, even a sursory look into the affairs would reveal the amazing fact that out of a total of 1720 employees 1031 are workman who are actually concerned with production, the rest 700 are officers, supervisors, clerical staff, watch and ward and attenders.
-The strength of officers and supervisors is astoundingly out of proportion to the number of workmen.
+The result is that workman and machine would be idle and material put to waste. - 3.
+With regards to utilisation of labour and deployment of supervisory cadres, even a sursory look into the affairs would reveal the amazing fact that cut of a total of 1720 employees 1031 are worken who are actually concerned with production, the rest 700 are officers, supervisors, clerical staff, watch and ward and attenders.
+The strength of officers and supervisors is astoundingly out of proportion to the number of worken.
 The plea is that such cadres are required for contemplated expansion and they have therefore to be recruited in advance.
 Many of the officers and supervisors do not have required technical knowledge and qualifications and it is really a wonder why they have either been appointed or promoted to such posts.
 The over head charges are therefore at present inexcusably too high.
 The expansion has therefore to be undertaken without delay.
 Even the proper chargemen are not put to proper jobs.
 For example an expert chargemen in a trade, say turning, is incharge of a different section which is new to him and where his talents could be used.
-This is almost a universal phenomenon.

-4. The structure of supervisory cadros is also very cumbersome and leads to red-tape and improper allocation of jobs.
+This is almost a universal phenomenon. - cumbersome and leads to red-tape and improper allocation of jobs.
 Nobody knows his precise job.
-The amazing ladder of supervisory cadro starts from a chargeman.
+The amazing ladder of supervisory cadre starts from a chargeman.
 Above him is Foreman 'C'.
 Then in succession come Foreman 'B', Foreman 'A' General Foreman, Superintendents, Special Officer, Administration Officer, Assistant Works Manager, Works Manager (this post is vacant but the Asst.
 Works Manager is officiating as Works Manager), Financial Advisor and the General Manager.
 This apart there is Inspection Department with 68 Inspects who are undoubtedly necessary for proper quality check up.
 There is a Production Department whose work at present over laps with many of the already enumerated cadres.
-This doos not include sales and purchase comme-reial designing and security sections etc, with highly paid officers manning them.
-The Labour Welfare Officer is not even aware of any of the labour laws.
-And the Central Office is unnecessatily located two miles away from the factory.

-5. It is obviewn that this huge tower of officers and supervisory staff breeds duplication, red-tape, anarchy and ultimately means both direct loss in production as well as loss of predict profits because of heavy over-heads due to fat salaries.
-The net profit of Frage ending June 59 was Rs.4.91 lakhs.
+This does not include sales and purchase comme-roial designing and security sections etc, with highly paid officers manning them.
+The Labour Welfare Officer is not even aware of my of the labour laws.
+And the Central Office is unnecessarily located two miles away from the factory. - 5.
+It is obvious that this huge tower of officers and supervisory staff breeds duplication, red-tape, anarchy and ultimately means both direct loss in production as well as loss of profits because of heavy over-heads due to fat salaries.
+The net profit of praga ending June 59 was Rs.4.91 lakhs.
 It could have been much more.
-Even this profit has been secured because the wages of labour in this concern are much lower than those obtaining in similar concerns.
+Even this profit has been secured because the vages of labour in this concern are much lower than those obtaining in similar concerns.